solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 });
 ```

-If the client tries to call the api with the wrong parameter...
+If the client tries to call the API with the wrong parameter...

 ```ts
 api.customers.POST(123);